rackerlabs/support-how-to/content/rackspace-email/rackspace-email-to-microsoft-exchange-migration.md

     - The mail stored in apps.rackspace.com is all that will be migrated.
 If a user notices mail is missing in apps.rackspace.com, they might be storing mail locally.
     Theses users will need to import the locally stored email into their Rackspace Email IMAP account before migrating.
     - Are any users utilizing a POP connection to their mailbox?
-    - In either case the instructions [Migrate from a POP server to Rackspace Email IMAP using Outlook](/how-to/migrating-from-a-pop-server-to-rackspace-email-imap-using-outlook/) for Windows user or
+    - In either case the instructions [Migrate from a POP server to Rackspace Email IMAP using Outlook](/how-to/migrating-from-a-pop-server-to-rackspace-email-imap-using-outlook/) for Windows users or
-    [Migrate from a POP server to Rackspace Email IMAP using Outlook 2011 - Mac](/how-to/migrating-from-a-pop-server-to-rackspace-email-imap-using-outlook-2011-mac/) for Mac, users will walk them through syncing their [locally](/how-to/cloud-office-support-terminology/). stored mail to apps.rackspace.com.
+    [Migrate from a POP server to Rackspace Email IMAP using Outlook 2011 - Mac](/how-to/migrating-from-a-pop-server-to-rackspace-email-imap-using-outlook-2011-mac/) for Mac users will walk them through syncing their [locally](/how-to/cloud-office-support-terminology/). stored mail to apps.rackspace.com.

 4. Remove special characters from folder names.